Skip to main content

 tutorial.

-Multiple actions and functions are used to demonstrate returning back multiple actions.
+Multiple actions and functions are used to demonstrate returning previously selected actions.
 All the functions will be added first.

 In this tutorial, the following will be performed to demonstrate how